tiagomms/XRPrototyping-03-PaperDigitalOverlay/README.md

 - Working MR UI (although clunky)

 ## 🌟 Next Steps
+- Update demo video with working MR UI
 - Hand Tracking (hand menu to take photos and place a camera frame)
+- Improve Formula layout for easier reading and accurate Intensity/Voltage math on parallel branches
 - Design the idea on ShapesXR (right now my circuit workshop is too big)
 - Occlusion vs no occlusion (test it out - again in ShapesXR)
 - Improve MR UI (probably unifying canvas for changing instead of multiple canvas)
   - Read: https://developers.meta.com/horizon/documentation/unity/unity-isdk-direct-touch/ for starters
-- Improve Formula layout for easier reading
+- Add "flow" particles representing intensity in real time - following the wires
 - Enforce limits to avoid unrealistic values
-- Support more complex components (transistors, condensors)
+- Support more complex components (transistors, condensors), and more intricate circuits (more parallel branches, forks and merges) with a tree branch json output for more complex wiring
 - Clean UI for sliders (log scale for resistors)
 - Faster AI processing times: perhaps Unity Grok integration?
 - Real overlay aligned on actual paper diagram